Electromechanical Engineering Technology

 Preparing for your career in

-Electrical Engineering Technology: Build cooperative skills by participating in group projects, student organizations, and learning communities.
-For a heightened visibility in the job market, collaborate with industry employers on the department's Industrial Advisory Board.
-Seek hands-on experience through internships, co-ops, and part-time jobs.
+Electromechanical Engineering Technology: Build cooperative skills by participating in group projects, student organizations, and learning communities.
+For a heightened visibility in the job market, collaborate with industry professionals in guest lectures and the department's Industrial Advisory Board.
+Seek hands-on experience while completing your degree through high-paying internships, co-ops, and part-time jobs.
 Consider graduate school in an interdisciplinary engineering field, such as electromechanical engineering.

 How do I know if its right for me?